 Introducing NEW Raptor Grip colors

-Shockwave’s Raptor Grips are back in black… and FDE, OD green, and gray.
+Shockwave’s Raptor Grips are Back in Black… and FDE, OD green, and gray.
 These four colors match the new forends and heat shields, and allow you to customize your firearm to fit your personal style.
-And we won’t fail to mention that this product has been manufactured by Shockwave Technologies, LLC in the U.S.A…. a.k.a.
+And we won’t fail to mention that this product has been manufactured by Shockwave Technologies LLC in the U.S.A…. a.k.a.
 MADE IN AMERICA.
 None of that foreign crap.
-That’s one of the simple ways we like to show our patriotism.
+That’s just one of the simple ways we like to show our patriotism.

 With the enhanced texture of the Raptor Grip, you’ve never held on to your firearm with as much confidence and control for both safety and comfort.
 Its unique angle minimizes felt recoil, allowing for maximum control shot after shot.
 It’s also constructed with a glass-filled polymer, making it virtually indestructible.
 Now that’s the kind of quality you can’t get in a foreign product.